Skip to main content

 All products and services have an impact

-Our interactive Impact Map provides a visual representation of the outcomes of this analysis, plotting the impact intensity on the x axis and the fundamental quality on the y axis.
+Our interactive Impact Map provides a visual representation of the outcomes of this analysis, plotting the impact intensity on the x-axis and the fundamental quality on the y-axis.

-Considering negative impacts
+How we assess negative impacts

 • Companies involved in the development, production and maintenance of nuclear weapons;

-• Companies involved in the development and production of biological and chemical weapons, depleted uranium ammunition/armour, anti-personnel mines or cluster munitions/ sub-munitions and their key components, in line with international regulations banning investment in these industries.
+• Companies involved in the development or production of biological and chemical weapons, depleted uranium ammunition/armour, anti-personnel mines or cluster munitions/ sub-munitions and their key components, in line with international regulations banning investment in these industries.

 * 'At risk' businesses have been assessed at the level of the sector and are included for illustrative purposes only.